6 months around the world – how much I’ve spent?

 We booked half of our flights before the trip started.

 In general, flights are cheaper when you book them in advance.
 When they didn’t feel cheap, we used Hopper, which has a nice mobile app sending notifications when prices get lower for a specific date.
 Besides being cheaper to book in advance, it also spreads the costs over a larger period of time.
-By the time we actually travelled, we got used to the fact that we spent 3000 EUR on flights 3 months ago.
+By the time we actually traveled, we got used to the fact that we spent 3000 EUR on flights 3 months ago.

 I also got plenty of time to turn Skyscanner on all its sides until I found the cheapest flights available.